No to Torture, Yes to Life: An

 Image by Frankie Fitch Bunce ©

-Nonetheless, her work is laden with a revolutionary spirit.
-This is largely due to her staunch values which she harnesses throughout her practice:
+Nonetheless, her work is laden with a revolutionary spirit, emerging from her staunch values that are imbued throughout her practice:

 “I always believed that humankind should respect, love and embrace each other.
 I believed this the whole time I lived through those terrible times in Algeria.
 I want to fight for freedom of speech and freedom of consciousness, so that people can believe in anything they want.”